|

 today;

-which is exactly the way in which it benefits them(Chicagoans with
+which is exactly the way in which it benefits them (Chicagoans with

-critically important issue that has recently begun to haunt his
+critically important issue that, recently, has begun to haunt his

 neutralizing Meigs Field to

-allegations of police torture and brutality in Chicago controversy
+allegations of police torture and brutality in Chicago, controversy

 pointing out just how controversial Mayor Richard J. Daley's decision